Zoomdata Version 4.1

 If you already have permissions to access a data source, you can now refresh it using Zoomdata's REST API without switching accounts.

-Resolved a logout problem when SAML authentication is used.
+The logout problem when SAML authentication is used has been resolved.

 The version of jQuery UI packaged with Zoomdata has been upgraded to address a jQuery UI application vulnerability.